 Leg stretches are best used to prevent muscle imbalances and their associated posture problems.
-Since tight muscles are common, leg stretches can be important for many people to prevent posture problems.
+Since tight muscles are common, stretching can be important for many people to prevent posture problems.

-When is the Best time to do the Leg Stretches ?
+When is the best time to stretch the legs?

+All stretches are best performed after a general warm up.
 A general warm up is a cardiovascular activity which elevates your heart rate.
-The point of elevating your heart rate for a few minutes is to get blood to your extremities and warm them up.
+The point of elevating your heart rate for a few minutes is to pump blood to your extremities to warm them up.

 At rest, the majority of your blood circulates in the core of your body where your vital organs are.
 When you start moving your body, the blood will work its way to your extremities in preparation for muscular action.
 This is the best time to perform all stretching including the following leg stretches.